On the extremal function for graph minors: The Dense Case

 In this section, our main aim will be to prove Theorem~\ref{T:sectwoweak}.
 In fact, it will turn out to be useful to prove a slightly stronger version of the theorem, namely Theorem~\ref{T:sectwostrong}, in which $H$ is a {\em rooted} minor, which is to say we specify, for each $v\in V(H)$, a vertex of $G$ that must lie in the class~$U_v$.
 This will be needed when we come to the sparse case in the next section.

 The essence of the proof is to choose the parts $U_v$ at random from~$G$.
 It is very unlikely that the parts so chosen will be connected; to get round this, we first put aside a few vertices of $G$ and choose the $U_v$ from the remainder, using the put aside vertices afterwards to augment the sets $U_v$ into connected subgraphs.
 In this way, all that we require of the random sets $U_v$ is that there is an edge in $G$ between $U_v$ and $U_w$ whenever $vw\in E(H)$.
 This procedure nearly works, but it throws up a few ``bad'' parts $U_v$ that cannot be used, and even among the good parts there will be a few edges $vw\in E(H)$ for which there is no $U_v$--$U_w$ edge.
 In~\cite{thom01}, where $H=K_t$, this was not a big problem: the initial aim is changed to finding instead a $K_{(1+\beta)t}$ minor, at no real extra cost if $\beta$ is small, and the few blemishes in this minor still leave us with a $K_t$ minor.
 In~\cite{myersthom}, where $H$ has average degree at least $t^\epsilon$, a similar solution is found; a $H+K_{\beta t}$ minor is aimed for, which even with up to $\beta t$ blemishes still leaves an $H$ minor.
-The method works in~\cite{myersthom} because $H$ and $H+K_{\beta t}$ have very similar average degrees, and $c(H)$ and $c(H+K_{\beta t})$ are very close.
+The method works in~\cite{myersthom} because if $\beta(\epsilon)$ is small then $\gamma(H)$ and $\gamma(H+K_{\beta t})$ are relatively close, as are $c(H)$ and $c(H+K_{\beta t})$.

 This method fails completely for sparse~$H$, because $c(H)$ and $c(H+K_{\beta t})$ are far from each other, so we need a new approach.
 We randomly partition $G$ (after setting aside some vertices) into somewhat more than $|H|$ parts but without predetermining which part is assigned to which vertex of $H$.
 After discarding the few bad parts we still have $|H|$ good parts left, each of which has an edge to most of the other good parts.
 The good parts are now randomly assigned to the vertices of~$H$; it turns out that this is enough to ensure that not too many (fewer than $|H|$) edges $vw\in E(H)$ are left with no $U_v$--$U_w$ edge.
 For these few missing edges, we can find $U_v$--$U_w$ paths at the final stage when we make all the $U_v$ connected.
 In this way we obtain the required $H$ minor.